muhammadsahil5030/four-top-with-w-boson-production/README.md

 # four-top-with-w-boson-production
-# This repository contains all the analysis codes of the four top in association with w boson.
+This repository contains all the analysis codes of the four top in association with w boson.
-# First, the data is analyzed at the MadGraph level.
+First, the data is analyzed at the MadGraph level.
-# The detector effects are added using the Delphes modular framework.
+The detector effects are added using the Delphes modular framework.
-# Multivariate analysis is performed using BDT.
+Multivariate analysis is performed using BDT.

-**Signal Generation at MadGraph Level:**
+## Signal Generation at MadGraph Level
+'''plaintext
 MG5_aMC> generate p p > t t~ t t~ w- [NLO]
 MG5_aMC> output fourtop_wminus
 MG5_aMC> launch